RaphCodec/Resume/README.md

 # Resume
-This contains the code to build my reusme page.
+This contains the code to build my resume page.